braiddynamics/qbd-portal/docs/02-topology/06-tripartite-braid.md

 **I. Initial State Parameters**

 Let the cluster $\xi$ be defined by a local 3-cycle density $\rho_\xi$ resulting from the reduction of a trivial knot.
-We analyze a characteristic high-density fluctuation:
+The analysis considers a characteristic high-density fluctuation:
 $$\rho_\xi = 0.50 \quad (\gg \rho^* \approx 0.037)$$
-We utilize the robust physical constants derived in Chapter 4 and verified in Chapter 5:
+The derivation utilizes the robust physical constants derived in Chapter 4 and verified in Chapter 5:
 * **Vacuum Permittivity:** $\Lambda = 0.0156$
 * **Friction Coefficient:** $\mu = 1/\sqrt{2\pi} \approx 0.3989$
 * **Catalysis Coefficient:** $\lambda_{cat} = e - 1 \approx 1.718$